Jahid-kuet/esp32-blynk-dht/README.md

 # ESP32 Blynk + DHT22 (PlatformIO / Wokwi)

+Main intention
+- Provide real-time temperature (and humidity) updates from a DHT22 sensor to the Blynk app and allow remote LED control via Blynk.
+The ESP32 reads the sensor periodically and pushes the values so the Blynk widgets show live updates (temperature → V0, humidity → V1).
+The Blynk button on V3 toggles an LED on GPIO 23.

 This project contains an ESP32 sketch that reads a DHT22 sensor and sends temperature and humidity to Blynk.
 It includes a Wokwi diagram for simulation.

 Files added: